 A predominant use for covariance adjustment is not to ameliorate random imbalance but to enhance statistical precision.
-To the extent that a covariate predicts outcomes, one may use it to reduce the noise in the outcome unrelated to treatment assignment, and thus help make treatment effects manifest.
+To the extent that a covariate predicts outcomes, one may use it to reduce the noise in the outcome unrelated to treatment assignment and thus help make treatment effects manifest.
 Covariance adjustment (whether for precision or for random imbalance) means linear regression.
-In theory, counter-factual statistical inference using the linear regression model for covariance adjustment estimator is biased (Freedman 2008b,c,a) but, in practice, it is often an excellent approximation (Green 2009; Schochet 2009).
-What should we do when we worry about the approximation: for example when the experiment is small, or there is great heterogeneity in effects and/or variance of effects across blocks, or great heterogeneity or discreteness in the outcome (such that the central limit theorem takes longer to kick in than one would prefer)?
-Rosenbaum
+In theory, counterfactual statistical inference using the linear regression model for covariance adjustment estimator is biased (Freedman 2008a, 2008b, 2008c); however, in practice, it is often an excellent approximation (Green 2000; Schochet 2000).
+What should we do when we worry about the approximation: for example, when the experiment is small, there is great heterogeneity in effects and/or variance of effects across blocks, or great heterogeneity or discreteness in the outcome (such that the central limit theorem takes longer to kick in than one would prefer)?
+Rosenbaum (2002a) presents a simple argument that builds on the basics of Fisher's randomization-based inference.
+Here, I provide some brief intuition to guide study of that paper.
+This method of randomizationjustified covariance adjustment does not rely on the linear model for statistical inference, but does "adjust" using the linear model.